 Though Saint Panteleim’s interior on Easter Eve was magnificent, St. Sophia’s offered a vastly different ambience.
-One thousand year-old frescoes with a rich navy blue background still adorned the ancient walls.
-The church is thought to have been built in either the ninth or tenth century.
-The same bishop and clergy who’d presided over the services the night before had changed arenas and were now leading the late afternoon ceremony.
+One-thousand-year-old frescoes with a deep blue background still adorned the ancient walls.
+The church is thought to have been built in either the 9th or 10th centuries.
+The same bishop and clergy who’d presided over the services the night before had changed arenas and were now leading the late-afternoon ceremony.

 It culminated in the congregation participating in a procession that allowed them to kiss icons and crosses that the priests were holding.
 Children were also given red Easter eggs, which are customary in North Macedonia and symbolize life and rebirth.

-Returning to the family’s home, it was time for dessert.
-The family and Shawn feasted upon the baklava, as well as a fruit cake infused with kiwi, bananas and strawberries, all rounded off with rich, Turkish-style coffee.
-Not wanting to leave me out of the party, I was treated to gluten-free ice-cream, ending the special day with a sweet finish.
+Returning to the family’s home, it was time to end this special day with a sweet finish.
+The family and Shawn feasted upon the baklava, as well as a fruit cake infused with kiwi, bananas, and strawberries.
+These treats were rounded off with rich Turkish-style coffee.
+The family even treated me to gluten-free ice-cream.

 We will forever remember our new friends’ warm hospitality.
 The joke is that we’ll host each other for our respective Christmas celebrations next year.